timdbie/CH_Typer/README.md

 # CH_Typer
 A complete typing webapp made in Flask.
-Inspired by MonkeyType, but made from scratch.
+Design inspired by MonkeyType.
+Functionality is made from scratch, no existing code was used.

 This was made with the following languages: